Pterostylis agathicola

-Pterostylis agathicola, commonly known as the kauri greenhood, is a species of orchid endemic to the North Island of New Zealand.
+Pterostylis agathicola, commonly known as kauri greenhood, is a species of orchid endemic to the North Island of New Zealand.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 It grows almost exclusively in kauri (Agathis australis) forest and has a relatively large green and transparent white flower.

 Description

 Pterostylis agathicola is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of two or three dark green, linear to lance-shaped leaves.
 Each leaf is 30-60 mm long and 3-6 mm wide.
 Flowering plants have a single flower 24-28 mm long borne on a spike 100-350 mm high with three or four spreading stem leaves.
 The flowers are translucent white with green stripes and brownish tips.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal is much longer than the petals and curves forward with a long, tapering tip.
 The lateral sepals are erect leaving a wide gap between them and the galea, and there is a deep narrow notch in the centre of the sinus between their bases.
 The labellum is 9-11 mm long, about 3 mm wide, curved, dark green to brownish, twist prominently to the right and protrudes above the sinus.
 Flowering occurs between July and October.